aqxiy/sortDrink/README.md

 If chaining pills, the best pill-to-pill (final swallow to next mouth open) duration may be 9-14 seconds.

-If out of timing or otherwise wish to wait longer, wait 3 minutes (first swallow of final step to mouth open for drink).
+If out of timing or otherwise wish to wait longer between pills, wait 3 minutes (first swallow of final step to mouth open for drink).
 Try to not eat or drink during these 3 minutes.